RajatShinde3/moviesnow_backend/docs/WORKFLOW.md

 - Per‑IP rate limiting; optional `X-API-Key`
 - All responses with presigned URLs return `Cache-Control: no-store`

-## On‑Demand Bundle Rebuild (How it Works)
+## On‑Demand Bundle Rebuild (Removed)

+Removed in minimal‑cost mode.
+Server never rebuilds bundles; this section is kept for historical reference only.

-When a user requests a bundle URL and it is missing/expired:
+When a user requests a bundle URL and it was missing/expired (legacy behavior):

 1) The API returns 202 and schedules a background job.
 2) The job acquires a Redis lock `lock:bundle:rebuild:{title_id}:{season}` and honors a cooldown (`BUNDLE_REBUILD_COOLDOWN_SECONDS`, default 3600s) to avoid stampedes.
 3) It gathers episodes in order; picks the best available asset per episode (prefer ORIGINAL > DOWNLOAD > VIDEO), streams each object to a temp file, and zips them.
 4) Uploads the ZIP with SSE‑S3; writes a manifest JSON next to it with item list and SHA‑256; updates/creates a `Bundle` row in Postgres.
-5) Clients poll `/delivery/bundle-status` and receive a READY status and/or a presigned GET.
+5) (Removed) Clients do not poll server rebuild status; build ZIPs locally.

 This keeps storage cheap (no long‑term ZIP retention) and shifts cost to on‑demand compute and transient CDN traffic.